+(3) Refer the matter to the presiding officer for further hearing.

+§ 511a.8.
+Duties of slot machine licensees.
-- (3) Refer the matter to the presiding officer for further hearing. - § 511a.8.
-Duties of slot machine licensees. - (a) Slot machine licensees shall establish procedures that are designed to prevent violations of this chapter and submit a copy of the procedures to the Director of OCPG 30 days prior to initiation of gaming activities at the licensed facility.
-A slot machine licensee will be notified in writing of any deficiencies in the plan and may submit revisions to the plan to the Director of OCPG.
-The slot machine licensee may not commence operations until the Director of OCPG approves its procedures.
-Amendments to these procedures must be submitted to and approved by the Director of OCPG prior to implementation. - (b) A slot machine licensee shall have the responsibility to distribute copies of the exclusion list to [its] the appropriate employees.
-Additions, deletions or other updates to the list shall be distributed by a slot machine licensee to its employees within 2 business days of the slot machine licensee's receipt of the updates from the Board. - [(b)] (c) A slot machine licensee shall exclude or eject the following persons from its licensed facility: - (1) An excluded person.

-- (2) A person known to the slot machine licensee to satisfy the criteria for exclusion in section 1514 of the act (relating to regulation requiring exclusion of certain persons) and § 511a.3 (relating to criteria for exclusion). - [(c)] (d) If an excluded person enters, attempts to enter, or is in a licensed facility and is recognized by employees of the slot machine licensee, the slot machine licensee shall: - (1) [i] Immediately notify the [Bureau of the fact in accordance with the procedures set forth by the Board] BIE agents at the licensed facility. - (2) Notify the Director of OCPG in writing within 24 hours. - [(d)] (e) It shall be the continuing duty of a slot machine licensee to inform the Bureau, in writing, of the names of persons the slot machine licensee believes are appropriate for placement on the exclusion list or a person who has been excluded or ejected under paragraph (c)(2) and the reason for placement on the exclusion list. - [(e) A slot machine licensee or employees thereof will not be liable to any person for damages in a civil action, which is based on the following: - (1) Withholding winnings from an excluded person.
+- (a) A slot machine licensee shall have the responsibility to distribute copies of the exclusion list to its employees.
+Additions, deletions or other updates to the list shall be distributed by a slot machine licensee to its employees within 2 business days of the slot machine licensee's receipt of the updates from the Board. - (b) A slot machine licensee shall exclude or eject the following persons from its licensed facility: - (1) An excluded person. - (2) A person known to the slot machine licensee to satisfy the criteria for exclusion in section 1514 of the act (relating to regulation requiring exclusion of certain persons) and § 511a.3 (relating to criteria for exclusion). - (c) If an excluded person enters, attempts to enter, or is in a licensed facility and is recognized by employees of the slot machine licensee, the slot machine licensee shall immediately notify the Bureau of the fact in accordance with the procedures set forth by the Board. - (d) It shall be the continuing duty of a slot machine licensee to inform the Bureau, in writing, of the names of persons the slot machine licensee believes are appropriate for placement on the exclusion list and the reason for placement on the exclusion list.

-- (2) Permitting an excluded person to gamble. - (3) Excluding an excluded person from the licensed gaming facility.]
+- (e) A slot machine licensee or employees thereof will not be liable to any person for damages in a civil action, which is based on the following: - (1) Withholding winnings from an excluded person. - (2) Permitting an excluded person to gamble. - (3) Excluding an excluded person from the licensed gaming facility.